J0hn1975/Milestone-Project-One-Reef/README.md

 > 1. A site that is easy and clear to navigate
 > 2. A biography of the band
 > 3. A brief history of all the band members
-> 4. Old and new songs from the band
+> 4. Old songs from the band
 > 5. An error page to show if I have enterted an incorrect URL

 As a existing fan of the band I would like to see: